 Tokyo Stocks Higher at Midday

-On the stock market, traders said the Nikkei was briefly lower on profit-taking early in the session, but moved into positive territory as investors bought issues at dips.
+On the stock market, the Nikkei index was slightly lower early in the session but later moved into positive territory on buying of domestic demand-related issues.

 ``There is strong buy-sentiment for cheaper issues mainly from domestic financial institutions,″ said Kunihiro Hatae, general manager at Tokyo Securities’ stock division.